ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/how-to/check-if-there-are-any-changes-on-a-session.python.markdown

 * The Session [tracks all changes](../../../client-api/session/what-is-a-session-and-how-does-it-work#tracking-changes)
   made in all the entities it has either loaded, stored, or queried for,
-  and persists to the server only what is needed when `SaveChanges()` is called.
+  and persists to the server only what is needed when `save_changes` is called.

-* This article describes how to check for changes made to all tracked entities within the **session**.
+* This article describes how to check for changes made in all tracked entities within the **session**.
   To check for changes on a specific **entity**, see [Check for entity changes](../../../client-api/session/how-to/check-if-entity-has-changed).

 * In this page: